Anne Mueller: Career

 She joined the civil service in 1953, working as an assistant principal at the Ministry of Labour and National Service.
 She suffered serious injuries in a car accident in 1956, while on secondment to the Organisation for European Economic Co-operation in France.
 She returned to work after two years of rehabilitation, but her injuries later gave her early arthritis.

 She worked with Lawrence Helsby at the Ministry of Labour from 1958, and moved with him to HM Treasury in 1963.

 She became an undersecretary at the Department of Trade and Industry in 1972, and then a deputy secretary in 1977.
 She moved to the Cabinet Office in 1984, where she became Second Permanent Secretary, responsible for reforming the pay and management of the civil service, and continued that role as Second Permanent Secretary at HM Treasury from 1987 to 1990.
 She was diagnosed with Parkinson's disease in the late 1980s.

 She became a governor at De Montfort University (Leicester) in 1988.
 After she retired from the civil service, she was Chancellor of De Montfort University from 1991 until 1995.
 She also worked for CARE International from 1992, and was a director of BSkyB.

 She was also associated with the Institute of Management Studies, Manchester Business School, Templeton College, Oxford, and Queen Mary and Westfield College, London.

-She became a Companion of the Order of the Bath (CB) in 1980 and advanced to DCB in 1988, the second woman to become a Dame Commander of the Order of the Bath.
+She became a Companion of the Order of the Bath (CB) in the 1980 Birthday Honours and advanced to DCB in the 1988 Birthday Honours, the second woman to become a Dame Commander of the Order of the Bath.

 She died at Chelsea and Westminster Hospital.
 A memorial service was held at Westminster Abbey on 3 October 2000.